Scott Trial: Present day

 In 2009 Graham Jarvis won again despite being 28 minutes slower than the previous years runner-up James Dabill.
 His unique skill over the sections, losing him 22 points compared to Dabill's 38, gave him his ninth win.

-The 2010 Scott Trial was won James Dabill with a 4-point lead over Graham Jarvis.
-Three-time winner, Dougie Lampkin, retired due to machine failure in the early stages for the third year in succession.

-The 2011 Trial was won by 19-year-old Jonathan Richardson; James Dabill and Ian Austermuhle were joint second.
+The 2023 Trial, with 190 entrants, was won by Jack Price who scored the most points, although Jonathan Richardson was "the first rider home".

 Women competitors

 The first woman to start a Scott Trial was Mrs E. Knowles in 1921.
 In 1926 Miss Majorie Cottle was the first female official finisher.
 It was her second attempt and she finished on a further three occasions, the last in 1931.
 From 1925 Miss E. Foley entered six times but never finished.
 Before 1940 a further eight women competed but none officially completed the course.

 From 1950 to 2001 there were seven female riders, three making two attempts, and one entering three times, but none were successful.

 Katy Sunter's first of fourteen attempts was in 2002, and since then she has had ten official finishes.
-The new wave of women competitors has seen twelve other women enter, of whom Emma Bristow has finished six times, Maria Conway and Chloe Richardson twice.
+The new wave of women competitors has seen twelve other women enter, of whom Emma Bristow has finished nine times, Chloe Richardson eight times and Maria Conway twice.

+In 2023, Emma Bristow, who had been declared the Women’s World Championship rider on nine occasions, finished in 40th place due to mechanical difficulties, but again won the MHT Trophy for the "best performance by a lady rider".